Activities at The Hide

 The rest of the day can be spent further afield on game drives in search of predators and prey alike.
 We like to do things properly so sundowners are an important part of the experience.
 Enjoy the natural beauty with a cold drink in hand.
 The guides at The Hide are very much part of the family and have been with us for many years.
 They have undergone some of the most rigorous training in Africa and their passion for and knowledge of the bush is often what makes a safari so special.
 Click here to find out more about our guides.

 If you are really looking for value, you could venture out after dinner to see if you can find anything out on the prowl.
-The waterhole at The Hide is particularly special, being the only source of permanent water for a good-sized area.
-So even if you don’t feel like venturing out, you will still be able to enjoy the daily visitors to the camp, which often include elephant, giraffe, zebra, impala, waterbuck and kudu.
+The waterhole hides at The Hide are a firm favourite with guests.
+The waterhole is the only source of permanent water for a good-sized area, so even if you don’t feel like venturing out, you will still be able to enjoy the daily visitors to the camp, which often include elephant, giraffe, zebra, impala, waterbuck and kudu.
 Lion come in from time to time and wild dog have even made kills in full view of the camp.

 What to expect at The Hide